 How Penda Turned a Dumping Ground into an Agroecological Urban Farm in Senegal

 It's April.
 The temperature hovers at 104F (40°C).
 The ground feels hot beneath our feet, the wind is dry, and the air is heavy.
-Half-built buildings with brick and concrete walls line narrow sandy streets where women stride with heads held high and shoulders back, balancing fruit baskets atop their heads.
+Half-built buildings with brick and concrete walls line narrow sandy streets, where women stride with heads held high and shoulders back, balancing fruit baskets atop their heads.
 The sky isn't as gray as in downtown Thiès or Dakar, but pollution still lingers, with faint smells of burning waste.
-Gray baobab trees, their branches bare, and a few thorny bushes are the … [Read more...] about How Penda Turned a Dumping Ground into an Agroecological Urban Farm in Senegal
+Baobab trees, their branches bare, and a few thorny bushes are the only … [Read more...] about How Penda Turned a Dumping Ground into an Agroecological Urban Farm in Senegal